tydickinson29/Fires/README.md

 COOP Rainfall takes daily rainfall accumulations from COOP stations and outputs maximum one day and two day rainfall.
 52 COOP stations were selected in an attempt to fully cover all counties in the CWA as well as have mutliple in metropolitan areas such as Austin and San Antonio.
+(Named COOP Rainfall Totals)

 A script that reads in all .csv files containing local maxima from COOP stations and outputs the global maximum from these values as well as the station this maximum was recorded at.
 This script is almost complete.
+(Named Maximum Rainfall)

 LCRA Rainfall is used to estimated total rainfall throughout a given area using quadrangles created by the Lower Colorado River
 Authority.